 If left untreated, a deep infection can spread through the whole root canal system of your tooth.
 In this case, the pain may subside, as the infection will have removed all of the pulp.

 Tooth decay is one of the common reasons for root canal infections.
-You can keep tooth decay at bay by brushing and flossing regularly, chewing sugar-free gum between meals and reducing the amount of fizzy drinks and sugar in your diet.
+You can keep tooth decay at bay by brushing and flossing regularly, chewing sugar-free gum between meals and reducing your intake of fizzy drinks and sugar in your diet.

 Portman Dental Care Awards